ajayeeralla/MOOC/README.md

 # Massive Open Online Courses (MOOC)
-MOOC is developed as part of the course project of software engineering course at the University of Clarkson University.
+MOOC is developed as during the software engineering course at the Clarkson University.
 #Technologies